Joseph Pintauro

-Joe Pintauro (November 22, 1930 – May 29, 2018) was an American playwright and author.
+Joe Pintauro (November 22, 1930 – May 29, 2018) was an American academic, novelist, playwright and poet.

-Early life
+Early life and education

 Joe Pintauro was born on November 22, 1930, in Queens, New York.
 His father, Aniello Pintauro, was a cabinetmaker, and his mother was Carmela (Iovino) Pintauro.
 He had two older siblings, a brother named Anthony (Tony) who was three years older and a sister named Mildred who was fifteen years older.

 He grew up in the Ozone Park neighborhood of Queens.

 Pintauro attended John Adams High School in Queens, and he studied at Manhattan College, before transferring to St. Jerome's College in Waterloo, Ontario, where he graduated in 1953 with a degree in philosophy and Latin.
 After attending Our Lady of Angels Seminary at Niagara University, he was ordained a priest in 1958.
 While working as a priest Pintauro attended Fordham University to work on a master's degree in American Literature.

 In 1966 Pintauro left the priesthood, finding work as a copy writer and a poet.

 Career

-Pintauro's first published work was To Believe in God, a book of poetry released in 1968.
+Pintauro's first published work was To Believe in God, the first of three books of poetry with artwork by Corita Kent, released in 1968.
 His first novel, Cold Hands, was published in 1979.

 Pintauro become known as a playwright whose works often covered the AIDS crisis.
-His first play, Snow Orchid, was staged in 1982 by the Circle Repertory Company Other plays by Pintauro include Beside Herself (1989), The Dead Boy (1990), Raft of the Medusa (1991), and Men's Lives (1992).
+His first play, Snow Orchid, was staged in 1982 by New York City's Circle Repertory Company Other plays by Pintauro include Beside Herself (1989), The Dead Boy (1990), Raft of the Medusa (1991), and Men's Lives (1992).

-In 1995 Pintauro wrote the short play Dawn as part of a production, commissioned by the Bay Street Theater in Sag Harbor, of three short beach plays featuring work by playwrights Lanford Wilson and Terrence McNally entitled By the Sea, By the Sea, by the Beautiful Sea.
+In 1995, Pintauro wrote the short play Dawn as part of a production, commissioned by the Bay Street Theater in Sag Harbor, New York, of three short beach plays featuring work by playwrights Lanford Wilson and Terrence McNally entitled By the Sea, By the Sea, by the Beautiful Sea.

 Pintauro taught playwriting at Southampton College, he taught fiction writing at Sarah Lawrence College and at New York University Tisch School of the Arts, and he taught filmmaking at Marymount Manhattan College and at the School of Visual Arts.